MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

   - "tr-tr"
 ---
 # Use command-line parameters to install Visual Studio 2017
 When you install Visual Studio 2017 from a command prompt, you can use a variety of command-line parameters to control or customize the installation.
+From the command line you can:
-In addition to starting the install from the command-line with certain options preselected, you can also use the command line to automate the installation process or to create a cache (layout) of the installation files for later use.
+- start the install with certain options preselected,
+- automate the installation process
+- create a cache (layout) of the installation files for later use.

 The command-line options are used in conjunction with the setup bootstrapper, which is the small (approx. 1MB) file that initiates the download process.
 The bootstrapper is the first executable that gets launched when you download from the Visual Studio site.
-You can get a direct link to the latest release bootstrapper for the product edition you're installing from these links:
+You can get a direct link to the latest release bootstrapper for the product edition that you're installing from these links:

 * [Visual Studio 2017 Enterprise](https://aka.ms/vs/15/release/vs_enterprise.exe)
 * [Visual Studio 2017 Professional](https://aka.ms/vs/15/release/vs_professional.exe)